-The Fund's CVaR under a 1.5°C disorderly scenario is driven in large part by exposure to two companies within the Energy and Consumer Staples sectors.
-These sectors are particularly at risk from aggressive, delayed policy intended to decarbonise in order to maintain global warming to within 1.5°C. The Fund screens out companies that derive more than 10% from thermal coal which benefits the overall CVaR under every scenario as this is a sector that can be exposed to significant transition risk.
-The Fund has 5.7% exposure to companies with any tie to oil and gas.
-Under an aggressive policy scenario to reduce the use of fossil fuels across the economy, the business models of the companies within this exposure will be stressed, unless they are adapted, and a loss of revenue or increased costs could cause a loss of value.
+The Fund's CVaR under a 1.5°C disorderly scenario is driven in large part by exposure to companies within the energy, materials, capital goods and consumer staples sectors.
+These sectors are particularly at risk from aggressive, delayed policy intended to decarbonise in order to maintain global warming to within 1.5°C. On a more granular basis, the Fund has 10.6% exposure to companies with any tie to oil and gas.
+Under an aggressive policy scenario to reduce the use of fossil fuels across the economy, the business models of the companies within this exposure will be stressed, unless they are adapted, and a loss of revenue could cause a loss of value.